Emergency laws have been introduced in Wales to protect tenants from eviction for a temporary period.

 - between 26 March 2020 and 23 July 2020 – you are entitled to 3 months notice

-- 6 months notice if it was given between 24 July 2020 and 30 September 2020 (unless the landlord is giving the notice on the grounds of anti-social behaviour in which case it is 3 months).
+- between 24 July 2020 and 28 September 2020 – you are entitled to 6 months notice (unless you were given a ‘section 8’ notice on the grounds of anti-social behaviour in which case it is 3 months).